St Paul's Cathedral

 Best time at Mon — 18:00

 This day has average visitor density.
-This slot has a higher chance of a comfortable visit: Sightseeing closed.
-Weather is currently not ideal: mostly clear 🌤️.
+This slot has a higher chance of a comfortable visit: Closed to visitors.

 30–50% · Quiet60–80% · Moderate90–100% · Crowded